Makerstoun House and Estate

 The House burnt down in 1970, and was rebuilt based on the original William Adam plans.
 The redesign won the Award of Exceptional Merit in the European Architectural Heritage Year of 1974.

-Robert Biddulph died in 1988, he had led a successful business running grouse moors left over from the Maitlands.
-The late 60s and early 70s saw some of the best numbers every seen on the Burncastle moors.
+Robert Biddulph died in 1988, he had led a successful business running grouse moors that had been left to Ivor Maitland's children after his death.
+The late 60s and early 70s saw some of the best numbers of grouse ever seen on the Burncastle moors.

-In 1993 the younger Lord Biddulph, also Baron of Ledbury, married The Hon Sian Diana Gibson-Watt.
+In 1993 the younger Lord Biddulph, also known as the Baron of Ledbury, married The Hon Sian Diana Gibson-Watt.

 In 1997, the present owner Lord Biddulph and his wife Lady Sian Biddulph, started living at Makerstoun.
 The House is currently home to Lord Biddulph and his two sons, David and Robert.
 The roof was replaced in 2012.